Smoothieware/Smoothie-video-tutorials/003-configuration-basics/synopsis.md

 They will be ignored by Smoothie.
 They are generally here as an example.
 You can make the line “visible” again to Smoothie by removing the # at the beginning.

+You can use this to disable things without completely remove the line, or to add information to your config file for yourself to remember.

 The values for each configuration option, can be numbers {show}, true/false values {show}, GPIO pins {show} or strings of characters {show}, depending on the option.